 Tie the ribbons around the frame . . .

 And, there you are!
 Now, just add some pillows, books, garland, a lantern or whatever else your little heart desires and get cozy.

-So there you have it, such a memorable and unique gift for the little girls in your life.
-With just some simple wood pieces, ribbon and an old lace table cloth you can make a lovely hide out to encourage books, snacks and cozy movie nights.
+So there you have it!
+These play tents can be such a memorable and unique gift for the children in your life.
+With just some simple wood pieces, ties and a bit of material you can make a lovely hide out to encourage books, snacks and cozy movie nights.